 Building homes in Texas can be tricky.
 Your structures need to be able stay energy efficient when temperatures swing from below freezing to well over 100 degrees.
 Having proper weather resistance means the homes you build will stay energy efficient and save future homeowners money.
 If you have yet to move to Texas into your new home and you’re wondering what service you can use to move your belongings from your old house, research a Moving Company in Houston to see if they could be the right pick for you.

 House wrap is a weather resistant barrier that is placed in between a home’s sheathing and siding.
 It is hidden when the house is completed, but immediately goes to work shielding the home from water intrusion and even helps with air filtration.
+To weatherize a building while it is still in the process of being constructed, something like a fire-resistant heat shrink wrap could protect it from the elements.

 What’s in a Good House Wrap?